Intro: We’ve studied Hiring Mistakes

 CareerNet has been in the recruiting business for decades.
 Occasionally we jump out of this this frenetic industry to build new hiring solutions.
-Then we test these solutions in-house through our own HR Pros to see if our new or improved solution set is ready for “prime time” (ready for our clients)*.
+Then we test these solutions, hiring mistakes and successes, in-house through our own HR Pros to see if our new or improved solution set is ready for “prime time” (ready for our clients)*.

 Good question.
 Not certain why the intro was a shameless “Who we are” paragraph.

 This is a story about what happens when excellent initial results lead to cutting corners and HR failures.

 Hiring Mistakes start with misleading marketing.

 The internet, our TV’s and YouTube feeds are filled with advertisements for online job resume pools and services that can bring “qualified” applicants to your door in minutes.
 Except they don’t.

 Recruiting it seems is more than marketing to the unemployed or disgruntled employee.
 Way more.
 Yet time and again companies fall into the trap of automated, massive document pools and filter functions (we call these documents “resumes”).
 Why?